 4,000 words: Pillar pages and thorough guides are the most common types of articles written using 4,000 or more words.
 These posts are all-encompassing articles that cover a topic in extreme detail in order to build authority.

 Determining the ideal blog post length

-As we just discussed, you should decide how long a blog post should be one article at a time.
+As we just discussed, you should decide how long a blog post should be one article at a time, after you've made your website.
 To help you make the best choice in each case, there are few questions to consider before you start typing:

 What’s your blog topic and its expected comprehensiveness?